Lya Lys: Biography

-Lya Lys Feit died on June 2, 1986 at Hoag Memorial Hospital in Newport Beach, from heart failure at the age of 78.
-She was survived by George Feit, her husband of 32 years, daughter Joyce Morton and grandson, TV Producer Randy Caruso, and two granddaughters.
+Lya Lys Feit died on June 2, 1986, at Hoag Memorial Hospital in Newport Beach, from heart failure at the age of 78.
+She was survived by George Feit, her husband of 32 years, daughter Joyce Morton, grandson Randy Caruso, Author, Marisa Rudder and two granddaughters.

 Legacy

-Jacqueline Susann's play, The Temporary Mrs. Smith, is a story about a likable, but less than talented singer whose search for a rich husband to is complicated by her former husbands, was in part based on the life of Lya Lys.
+Jacqueline Susann's play, The Temporary Mrs. Smith, is a story about a likable, but less than talented singer whose search for a rich husband is complicated by her former husbands, was in part based on the life of Lya Lys.
 At one time the two were neighbors at the Hotel Navarro near New York's Central Park.

 Critic Ado Kyrou wrote of Ava Gardner's Pandora in the 1951 film Pandora and the Flying Dutchman, "Ava now belonged in the exclusive pantheon with Lya Lys of Dalí and Buñuel's L'Age d'Or as the greatest surrealistic woman in the history of film'."